WiSaGaN/ctp-rs/README.md

 # ctp-rs

-This is a Rust wrapper of CTP API.
+A Rust wrapper of CTP API.

+## Background

 CTP is a popular trading system in Chinese futures market.
-Rust is a safe, concurrent, practical language.

-## Background
+Finding a CTP trading system to connect to is easy in Chinese futures market.
+As a result, large portions of individual investors implement their trading strategies against CTP.

-CTP API contains a set of C++ classes.
-Due to CTP's popularity in China, several language bindings ranging from C# to Python have been created.
+CTP API is an offical C++ API that manages connections to CTP trading system.
+Several language bindings for CTP API ranging from C# to Python have been created.
 Rust has native FFI support for C, but does not support C++ directly.
+This wrapper aims to provide an easy to use Rust binding of CTP API.

-Contrary in using an intermediate C wrapper for Rust binding, this Rust wrapper includes a handcrafted C++ calling interface in Rust for virtual function calls and virtual tables in callbacks.
+In contrast to conventional Rust binding for C++ that uses intermediate C wrapper, this Rust wrapper includes a handcrafted C++ calling interface in Rust for virtual function calls and virtual tables in callbacks.
+This makes the Rust interface cleaner and faster than alternatives.

-This git repository contains 3 Rust crates: ctp-common, ctp-md, ctp-trader, where ctp-md and ctp-trader both depend on ctp-common. ctp-md and ctp-trader can be used either separately or together.
+This git repository contains 3 Rust crates: `ctp-common`, `ctp-md`, `ctp-trader1. `ctp-md` and `ctp-trader` both depend on `ctp-common`, but can be used separately.

 ### ctp-common

-This crate contains constants, types, and structs in original C++ API, as well as some conversions to more Rust style data types.
+Common datatypes including constants, structs in original C++ API, as well as some conversions to idiomatic Rust data types.

 ### ctp-md

-This crate is the wrapper for MD API.
+Wrapper for market data API.
 A run-time dependency of `thostmduserapi.so` is needed for Rust application that uses this crate.

 ### ctp-trader

-This crate is the wrapper for Trader API.
+Wrapper for trader API.
 A run-time dependency of `thosttraderapi.so` is needed for Rust application that uses this crate.

 ## OS support

-Currently only supports Linux x86_64
+Currently these 3 crates only support Linux x86_64